apps-for-linux/apps-for-linux.github.io/src/content/blog/stellarium.md

 ---
 title: "Stellarium"
+description: |
-summary: "Stellarium is a free open source planetarium for your computer."
+ "Stellarium is a free open source planetarium for your computer."
 date: 2025-03-23T15:43:00Z
 categories: ["Science"]
 authors: